prateektrisect/Lab_assignments/P4/T6/README.md

 ## Solution / Hint
 1. Make a new string to create a pattern.
+2. Start a for loop from 1 to y.
-2. Inside for loop use the value of x, apply accumulator pattern to get calculation in the output pattern.
+3. Inside for loop use the value of x, apply accumulator pattern to get calculation in the output pattern.
-3. Apply accumulator pattern on final string and combine the calculation with "#" pattern for each value of loop.
+4. Apply accumulator pattern on final string and combine the calculation with "#" pattern for each value of loop.